 Kelvin lives with his father and his mother.
-He is responsible for making beds, running errands and cleaning.
+His duties at home include making beds, running errands and cleaning.
+There are 5 children in the family.
 His father is employed as a laborer and his mother maintains the home.
-There are 5 children in the family.

 Kelvin lives in the mountainous community of San Francisco de Oyacoto, home to approximately 3,500 residents.
 Typical houses are constructed of cement and have brick walls.
 The spoken language is Spanish.

 The regional diet consists of maize.
 Common health problems in this area include respiratory infections, skin diseases and gastrointestinal illnesses.
 Most adults work as street vendors or subsistence farmers and earn the equivalent of $300 per month.
 This community needs technical training schools, micro loans to start small businesses and a medical center.

 Your sponsorship allows the staff of El Paraiso del Edén Student Center to provide Kelvin with Bible teaching, medical checkups, nutritious food, health education, special celebrations, sports tournaments, academic support, school supplies and homework assistance.
 The center staff will also provide parenting education, craft workshops and nutrition lectures for the parents or guardians of Kelvin.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.